 Energy Level Diagram Depicting Raman Scattering

-When photons interact with matter, such as when light is focused onto a sample in a microscope, it can either be reflected, absorbed or it can be scattered.
-We are interested in this last for the purposes of this tutorial.
-As the Raman scattered light has interacted with vibrational modes of the molecule, a vibrational spectrum may be obtained allowing for identification of molecules and their functional groups.
+When photons interact with matter, such as when light is focused onto a sample in a microscope, it can either be reflected, absorbed, transmitted, or scattered.
+We are interested in this last type of light/sample interaction for the purposes of this tutorial.
+As the Raman scattered light carries information about vibrational modes of the molecule, a vibrational spectrum may be obtained allowing for identification of molecules and their functional groups.

 The Raman Effect

 Raman spectroscopy is the study of the interaction between light and matter in which the light that is inelastically scattered: a process called the Raman effect.